Mars Exploration Program

 Mars Exploration Program (MEP) is a long-term effort to explore the planet Mars, funded and led by NASA.
 Formed in 1993, MEP has made use of orbital spacecraft, landers, and Mars rovers to explore the possibilities of life on Mars, as well as the planet's climate and natural resources.
-The program is managed by NASA's Science Mission Directorate by Doug McCuistion of the Planetary Science Division.
+The program is managed by NASA's Science Mission Directorate.
 As a result of 40% cuts to NASA's budget for fiscal year 2013, the Mars Program Planning Group (MPPG) was formed to help reformulate the MEP, bringing together leaders of NASA's technology, science, human operations, and science missions.

 Governance

 First convening in October 1999, the Mars Exploration Program Analysis Group (MEPAG) enables the scientific community to provide input for the planning and prioritizing of the Mars Exploration Program.
 Mars exploration missions, as do most NASA missions, can be fairly costly.
 For example, NASA's Curiosity rover (landed on Mars in Aug 2012) has a budget exceeding $2.5 billion.
 NASA also has goals of collaborating with the European Space Agency (ESA) in order to conduct a mission involving returning a sample of Mars soil to Earth, which would likely cost at least $5 billion and take ten years to complete.